-Aeronautical Engineering Atmospheric Sciences Chemical Engineering Civil Engineering Computer Control Systems Electrical Engineering Electro-optics Electronics Material Science Mechanical Engineering Metallurgy Power Systems Remote Sensing Structural Engineering Telecommunication
+is analyst in anerometer to find a

+Aeronautical Engineering

+Atmospheric Sciences

+Chemical Engineering Civil Engineering

+Computer stawinged to viegels another some vid octime teams

+Control Systems (Adams obligate of Contracted building hade

+Electrical Engineering

+Electro-optics

+Electronics

+Material Science

+Mechanical Engineering

+Metallurgy

+end chice in decidenciality, darula large Power Systems of the California and a second the second se

+Remote Sensing

+Structural Engineering

+Telecommunication

-- 10.2 Scientists/Engineers are recruited with M.Sc/B.E./M.E. or Ph.D., depending upon the specific requirements of each job.
+- ph.D., depending upon the specific requirements of each job.
 Meritorious performers become Project Managers/Division Heads/Project Directors/Group Directors/Deputy Directors/Directors of verious Centres/units of ISRO, depending upon individual capabilities and excellence, in course of time. - 10.3 ISRO also employs B.Sc. degree holders and Engineering Diploma holders.
 Job opportunities are also available for those who possess industrial training certificate in various trades/skills such as electronics, instrumentation, computer, air-conditioning, electrical, mechanical trades and others. - 10.4 Promotions for all such Scientific and Technical staff are regulated by a merit oriented system.
 Under this scheme, merit alone, as demonstrated by on-the-job performance is the criteria for promotion.
 Unlike normal promotions in Govt. there is no need for a vacancy for promotion.
 As and when the individual is found to be suitable for promotion, he/she is promoted without the need for a vacancy in the higher grade, the post held by the individual will be automatically upgraded for the purpose of promotion. - 10.5 All vacancies of Scientists/Engineers are advertised in the newspapers.
 Other vacancies are filled generally through employment exchange.
-This include administrative staff such as Clerks, Stenographers, and so on.
-However, posts of Assistant-B in administration are advertised for those who possess Degree with high percentage of marks, Assistant-B, recruited as such, are promoted directly to officer category on a merit based system.
-All promotions for administrative staff are vacancy-based. - 10.6 In order to enable taking up a career in space science, space technology or space applications, study of science subjects such as Mathematics, Physics, Chemistry, and so on at the undergraduate level is necessary.
+This include administrative staff such as Clerks, exchange, and so on.
+However, posts of Assistant-B in Stenographers, and so on.
+However, posts of Assistant-B in administration are advertised for those who possess Degree with high administration are advertised for those who possess Degree with high percentage of marks, Assistant-B, recruited as such, are promoted percentage of marks, Assistant-B, recruited as such, are promoted directly to officer category on a merit based system.
+All promotions for administrative staff are vacancy-based. - 10.6 In order to enable taking up a career in space science, space technology or space applications, study of science subjects such as technology or space applications, study of science subjects such as technology or space applications, study of science subjects such as technology and space academic pursuits in one of those is necessary.
+Thereafter, further academic pursuits in one of those is necessary.
 Thereafter, further academic pursuits in one of those disciplines as are indicated in para 10.1 or other allied areas is advisable.
-Several Indian Universities and other institutions offer graduate/post-graduate/doctorate courses in the disciplines of relevance to space science/space technology and space applications.
+Several Indian Universities and other institutions offer graduate/post-graduate/doctorate courses in the disciplines of relevance to space graduate/doctorate courses in the disciplines of relevance to space science/space technology and space applications.